 The use of evidence

 At Essex we specialise in commercial law, public law, and human rights law.
 We are 3rd in the UK for research power in law (THE research power measure, REF2021) and 47th for Law in THE World University Rankings by Subject 2023.

 We equip you with the necessary knowledge and skills to succeed at Essex and beyond.

 You will be able to enjoy life at Essex and get started on your law student journey.

 Small class sizes allow you to work closely with your teachers and classmates.

 Our staff all have strong subject backgrounds, and are highly skilled in their areas both as academics and practitioners.

-Within our School of Law, our internationally diverse community of staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.
+Within Essex Law School, our internationally diverse community of staff and students gives us a breadth of cross-cultural perspectives and insights into law and justice around the world.

 This community, combined with opportunities to study abroad during your time with us, ensures you graduate with a genuine worldview and a network of international contacts.

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our Academy to support you: